Pin It

 Wanda

-The base of the card is a folded half-sheet of Cherry Cobbler card stock.
+The base of the card is a folded half-sheet of Basic Black card stock.
 It opens on the right and the fold is on the left.
-Two 4" x 5-1/4" pieces of Basic White card stock were cut, one was taped to the inside and the other is for the front.

 Thank you SO much for taking your time to stop in and see today's Christmas card,